 Why is good behaviour important?

 We expect that all of our young people will be equally able to aspire to the highest standards of personal behaviour, though some will need extra support to maintain this consistently.
 We successfully promote good, trustworthy behaviour in order that children are enabled to reap life-long personal and economic advantages.
-No well-behaved child should have his or her education or development blighted by the bad behaviour choices of others.
+No well-behaved child should have his or her education or development affected by the bad behaviour choices of others.
 We have high expectations regarding how students should conduct themselves and parental support in maintaining high standards is essential too.
 Excellent behaviour is also a key to learning and we have very high standards.
-Our extensive Behaviour Policy can be found at this link and we believe that a disciplined start to Year 7 allows students to form good habits that help them to integrate effectively and to form good relationships with their teachers.
+Our extensive Behaviour Policy can be found at this link.
+We begin with students when they start with us in Year 7s, believing that a disciplined start to their first year with us allows students to form good habits that help them to integrate effectively and to form good relationships with their teachers.

 We strive to keep children safe and maintain a happy and orderly community at Durham Johnston Comprehensive School but we find it hard to solve problems within or between families, or disputes in the local community so we ask that such issues are kept out of school.
 The issues take time away from learning and are not the school’s responsibility.